semjuel/zipper/README.md

 Place `credentials` file inside `app/aws` folder.
 Please read `README.md` file inside that folder.

-Run `docker-compose up -d` in app root folder.
+Run `docker-compose up -d` in the app root folder.

-4 containers will created:
+4 containers will be created:
 * `zipper` - light version of app (alpine and binary file), available by link -`localhost:9992`
 * `zipper_go` - not light version of app